|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 After breakfast we make our way to the nearby Kruger National Park.
 The world-renowned Kruger National Park offers a wildlife experience that ranks among the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivalled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.

 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Kruger Park is an excellent venue with good sightings of lion, elephant, giraffe, zebra, wildebeest, warthog, baboon, monkey, hippo and impala regularly seen.
 The more elusive animals like leopard and wild dog are an exciting find.

-We will go on a sunset drive in an open safari vehicle on one of the evenings, this to enhance the possibility of seeing the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the smaller cats, owls and nightjars.
+We will go on a night drive in an open safari vehicle on one of these evenings, this to enhance the possibility of seeing the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the smaller cats, owls and nightjars.
+You also get to see most of the diurnal animals, with their eyes lighting up like a little town in the reflection of the spotlights when you chance on a herd of Impala.
 These drives are conducted by SANParks, the organisation tasked with running this Park.

 We enjoy a full game-viewing programme for the balance of the days.
 Your guide in his vehicle conducts the remainder of the game drives.
 We encourage an early start to make the most of the best time of day to view the animals.
 We will try and be the first one out at dawn - this to see if we are able to sight some of the nocturnal predators returning to their daytime resting place and then to have breakfast, possibly at a different locality.